krasnyis/NdcRequestBuilder/README.md

 # NDC Request Builder

-A modern Electron application for building and testing NDC (New Distribution Capability) requests in the aviation industry.
+A modern Electron application for building and testing NDC (New Distribution Capability) requests.

 ## Features